lawrennd/old_talks/_ml/includes/linear-regression-direct-solution.md

 \notes{Linear algebra is just a shorthand for performing lots of multiplications and additions simultaneously.
 What does it have to do with our system then?
-Well, the first thing to note is that the classic linear function we fit for a one dimensional regression has the  form:
+Well, the first thing to note is that the classic linear function we fit for a one-dimensional regression has the  form:
 $$
 \mappingFunction(x) = mx + c